ctsit/redcap_oncore_client/README.md

 It allows REDCap project builders to associate a REDCap project with an OnCore protocol.
 It also allows developers to call the OnCore API via SOAP.

+## Current Limitations

+* The OnCore Client can only synchronize enrollment data on longitudinal projects.
+* Mapped fields are best configured as text fields with no validation in your REDCap project to prevent synchronization failures on that project.

 ## Prerequisites
 - REDCap >= 8.7.0
 - [PHP SOAP](http://php.net/manual/en/book.soap.php)